Options Roll Calculator

 When should I roll down and out?

-Roll down and out when the stock has dropped below your put strike and you want to avoid assignment.
-Moving to a lower strike and later expiration can often be done for a net credit while improving your breakeven.
-This is the most common defensive roll for CSP sellers.
+When the stock's dropped below your put strike and you don't want to take assignment at that price anymore.
+Move to a lower strike, push the expiration out, and you can usually do it for a net credit.
+This is the most common defensive move for CSP sellers.
+I've done it dozens of times.

-How do I compare annualized yield between two options?
+How do I compare yields between two different expirations?

-Annualized Yield = (Premium / Capital Required) × (365 / DTE) × 100.
-This normalizes different time frames so you can compare a 14-day option to a 45-day option on equal footing.
-The calculator does this automatically.
+Annualized Yield = (Premium / Capital Required) x (365 / DTE) x 100.
+This normalizes everything so a 14-day option and a 45-day option are on equal footing.
+The calculator does this math automatically — just look at the side-by-side comparison.

-It can be if done without discipline.
-A good roll collects additional premium and improves your breakeven.
-A bad roll just extends a losing trade into a longer losing trade.
-Always check that the rolled position has a better annualized yield or breakeven — if neither improves, it may be better to take the assignment or close the position.
+It can be — and that's the honest answer.
+A good roll collects more premium and improves your breakeven.
+A bad roll just extends a losing trade longer.
+Before you roll, check two things: does the annualized yield improve?
+Does the breakeven improve?
+If neither does, take the assignment or close the position.
+Don't roll out of fear.

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure